 Like any other vehicle, Toyota lift trucks require regular maintenance to keep them running safely and efficiently.
-In terms of safety, one of the most critical systems to maintain is the brake system.
-Over time, the main Toyota forklift brake parts can become worn or damaged, reducing their effectiveness.
-If not properly repaired or replaced, this can lead to serious accidents.
-Stay with us to find out the most important things to know before you do any replacement to make the best possible purchase decision.
+Regarding safety, one of the most critical systems to maintain is the brake system.
+Over time, the main Toyota brake parts can become worn or damaged, reducing their effectiveness.
+If they're not adequately repaired or replaced, it can lead to severe accidents.
+Stay with us to find the most important things you should know about Toyota forklift brakes before making any replacement purchasing decision.

-Every Toyota forklift driver must know what components make up His/her lift truck.
-More importantly, you need to acquire the appropriate criteria to determine if they are in optimal conditions to operate.
+As a Toyota forklift driver, you must know what components make up your lift truck.
+More importantly, you must acquire the appropriate criteria to determine if they are in optimal operating conditions.

-Service Brake Pedal: The pedal is responsible for stopping the Toyota forklift by engaging the brakes.
+Service Brake Pedal: The pedal stops the Toyota forklift by engaging the brakes.
 The service brake pedals are connected to the master cylinder via a hydraulic line.
 When you depress the pedal, a plunger inside the master cylinder is forced down, moving brake fluid out of the master cylinder and into the Toyota forklift's braking system.

 Parking brake: The parking brake is the brake that is designed to "hold" the lift truck.
 It is typically cable operated and applies force to either dedicated brake shoes inside the rear rotor or through the piston in the caliper.
-It can be operated by a separate pedal or a hand lever, usually located between the front seats.
+A separate pedal or hand lever can engage it; usually, these are located between or in front of the seats.

 One of the most important maintenance tasks for your Toyota lift truck is to bleed the brakes.
 This simple procedure will ensure that your Toyota forklift brake system is operating correctly and will help prevent potential problems while you are working.
 If you decide to carry out this task on your own, you can follow the next step:

 Park your Toyota forklift on a level surface and set the parking brake.